A Guide to Going Sockless

 You should never wear the same pair of shoes two days in a row, especially if you’re wearing them without socks.
 Give them at least a day in between to dry out completely.
 Extended periods of moisture can affect the leather and only add to the stinking problem.
 Keep them in steady rotation and always keep cedar shoe trees in them on their days off.

 A thin dress sock helps you slip into a pair of shoes.
-With barefeet it can be a lille more difficult to get them on.
-For this reason, I live and die by one of these (I prefer the extended length so I don’t have to bend down too much…I’m getting old and those bball surgeries are catching up).
+With bare-feet it can be a lille more difficult to get them on.
+For this reason, I am dependent on a long show horn (I prefer the extended length so I don’t have to bend down too much…I’m getting old and those bball surgeries are catching up).

 Going sockless is a move that should be reserved for warm weather.
 Try to stay cool by wearing lightweight fabrics (linen, hopsack, fresco, tropical wool, cotton, seersucker, mohair, etc) and a hemline that’s high enough to give you a little breathing room.